ashlinrichardson/hourglass/README.md

 * serve as a North Star in standard-setting for unconditionally objective analyses, as a support for ongoing implementation and development of diversity and inclusion initiatives incl.
 [GBA+](https://www2.gov.bc.ca/assets/gov/british-columbians-our-governments/services-policies-for-government/gender-equity/factsheet-gba.pdf) in Canada and around the world

 ## Technical characteristics
-* geared for operations management and reproducibile research
+* serviceable for operations managers and researchers
-* fulfills the Law of Requisite Variety[^1] without overwhelming the user
+* fulfill Law of Requisite Variety[^1] without overwhelming the user
 * concise, first-principles, reusable, self contained, dependency free implementation
 * achieve the aims of Machine Learning without use of complex Mathematics and Statistics
 * Data Anonymization to protect personal privacy while supporting increasing openness, transparency and accountability of public services